-The frightening but oddly reassuring truth for me is: when we keep going around our life in pointless circles forces bigger than us become impatient and dispatch their best envoy to move us in the desired direction…
+The frightening, but oddly reassuring, truth is: when we keep going around our life in pointless circles, forces bigger than us become impatient and dispatch their best envoy to move us in the desired direction.

 Thank you for sharing my world and my words.